Skip to main content

 Research Interests

 I am particularly interested in Athenian drama, Socrates and the Sophists, and Plato.
 I am currently at work on three long-term research projects related to these subjects.
 The first is a book on Aristophanes' engagement with contemporary intellectual culture.
 The second is a collaborative volume on the Sophist Hippias of Elis.
 The third is a comprehensive study of gnomic statements in the tragedies of Aeschylus, Sophocles, and Euripides.
-Additional in-progress research includes smaller projects on impiety trials in classical Athens, on the fragments of Aeschylus, and on the Aristophanic scholia.
+Additional in-progress research includes smaller projects on impiety trials in classical Athens, on some staging issues in Aristophanes, and on the Aristophanic scholia.

 Selected Publications